Fantom-foundation/go-opera/docs/usage.rst

     curl -s http://172.77.5.1:80/block/1

-Or we can look at the logs produced by Babble:
+Or we can look at the logs produced by Lachesis:

 ::